ceford/cefjdemos-data-jdm-help-en/articles/menu-items/articles-list-all-categories.md

   page display.
 Otherwise, the options set for the current Show All Categories menu item will control the page display.
 - You can set the option to drill down to a list or blog in 2 places.
-  - In Articles: Options you can set the default value for all categories.
+  - In *Articles: Options* you can set the default value for all categories.
-  - In Category: Edit you can set a value for a specific category.
+  - In *Category: Edit* you can set a value for a specific category.
 If this is set, it overrides the default value.
-- To customise a *Date Format: you can use D M Y for day month year or d-m-y for a short version for example 17-08-05.
+- To customise a *Date Format* you can use `D M Y` for day month year or `d-m-y` for a short version for example 17-08-05.
 If left blank, the DATE_FORMAT_LC1 key translation is used from your language file.